theNewDynamic/oregonsadventurecoast.com/content/blog/2016-01-19-romancing-the-coast-on-valentines-day.md

 ---
 title: 11 Romantic Ideas for Valentine's Day on Oregon's Adventure Coast
-date: 2016-01-20T00:45:52.000Z
+date: 2016-01-20T00:45:52.000+00:00
-description: >-
+description: |-
   Make Oregon's Adventure Coast Your Destination for a Romantic Getaway!

   Ahhhhh...Valentine's Day.
 Now that this annual celebration of love is just around the corner, have you made your plans?
 If not, don't panic.
 There is still time to plan a romantic getaway and/or night out that will sweep your sweetheart off their feet!
 Just be sure to book your hotel accommodations as soon as possible!
 tags:
 - Beaches
 - Charleston
 - Coast
 - Coos Art Museum
 - Coos Bay
 - North Bend
 - Oregon
 - recreation
 - the Egyptian Theatre
 - the Oregon Coast
 - Valentine Day
 - "Valentines Day\t —"
 categories:
 - Beach
 - Eat & Drink
 - Entertainment & Nightlife
 - Scenic Drives
 - Shopping
 - Walking & Hiking
 image: ''

 ---
-## Make Oregon&#8217;s Adventure Coast Your Destination for a Romantic Getaway!
+## Make Oregon’s Adventure Coast Your Destination for a Romantic Getaway!

-Ahhhhh&#8230;Valentine&#8217;s Day.
+Ahhhhh…Valentine’s Day.
 Now that this annual celebration of love is just around the corner, have you made your plans?
-If not, don&#8217;t panic.
+If not, don’t panic.
 There is still time to plan a romantic getaway and/or night out that will sweep your sweetheart off their feet!
 Just be sure to book your <a href="/lodging/" target="_blank">hotel accommodations</a> as soon as possible!

-There are few places more romantic than Oregon&#8217;s Adventure Coast. <a href="/trip-ideas/" target="_blank">Click here</a> for some unique trip itineraries and browse through our suggestions as you plan your getaway.
+There are few places more romantic than Oregon’s Adventure Coast. <a href="/trip-ideas/" target="_blank">Click here</a> for some unique trip itineraries and browse through our suggestions as you plan your getaway.

 ### 1) Explore The Cape Arago Beach Loop